hartmuthnowak/icu.dashboard/README.md

-# icu.dashboard
+# ICU.dashboard
 icu.dashboard is a web application based on R shiny for export and analysis of patient data which were documented and collected by the intensive care information system (patient data management system) ICM of Dräger Medical Germany (Lübeck, Germany).
 This web application accesses the ICM reporting database, which is provided by ICM for this purpose (e.g. data analysis, export, quality management).

-icu.dashboard contains the following features:
+ICU.dashboard contains the following features:
 - Raw export of all patient-related data, which is available in the order tables of ICM reporting database.
 - Aggregation and transformation of raw data: e.g. aggregation of multiple values, drug applications etc. over a specified time interval.
 - Calculation of statistical parameters of aggregated data over the specified time interval.